 This is one of those pan fried fish recipes that most people love, even if they don’t love fish.
 My kids eat it up, and I certainly love it too!
 While my taste buds have certainly changed over the years (I HATED all fish growing up), I am still very sensitive to overly fishy flavors.
 I have found that most mild fishes are my best bet….or fresh-caught fish.

 I love how this recipe will work with ANY favorite fish….if you know you like it, then use it!!
+Serve it up with my Instant Pot Rice a Roni for a real treat!

 - Chili powder and cumin blend with lime for a Mexican flare